|Join Our Mailing List|

-Morally, the murder of 17 million Christians doesn't justify the arrest, let along the murder, of a single innocent Jew.
+Morally, the murder of 17 million Christians doesn't justify the arrest, let alone the murder, of a single innocent Jew.
 But the point is not to justify, but to explain, just as a detective looks for the motive in a murder without wishing to excuse the murderer.
-The discovery that the murdered woman was a nag or an adulteress may make everything fall into place, implicating her husband, but hardly vindicates him.
+The discovery that the murdered woman was a nag or an adulteress may make everything fall into place, implicating her husband, but it hardly vindicates him.

 In the Holocaust, we know who the murderers and their accessories were.
 But what was their motive?
 Were they, in their own minds, avenging the crucifixion, or responding to something more contemporary?
 It seems overwhelmingly obvious that the latter was the case.